sTechLab/SelfDisclosureItems/README.md

 ## BibTeX Entry:

 @inproceedings{ma2016,
-  author={Ma,Xiao and Hancock, Jeff and Naaman, Mor}, title={Anonymity, Intimacy and Self-Disclosure in Social Media}, booktitle={Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems}, series={CHI '16},
+  author={Ma, Xiao and Hancock, Jeff and Naaman, Mor}, title={Anonymity, Intimacy and Self-Disclosure in Social Media}, booktitle={Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems}, series={CHI '16},